nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 Blockchain technology has the extensive potential to fundamentally transform the digital world by facilitating a distributed consensus.
 It means that every single transaction, whether be it past and present, including digital assets, can be checked at any time in the future.
 Better yet, it implements this without compromising the security of digital assets.

 #### Blockchain security in cloud computing
-How can we use blockchain and cloud computing for additional value creation?
-Let's take a look at a conceptual model of a fusion between the two technologies in exam: blockchain and cloud computing.
+Fusing blockchain technology with existing cloud system has a great potential in both functionality/performance enhancement and security/privacy improvement.
+The question remains on how can we use blockchain and cloud computing for additional value creation?
+How blockchain technology inserts into current deployed cloud solutions and enables the reengineering of cloud datacenter?

-Specifically this model is called **Blockchain-Cloud Fusion (BCF) model**.

-In this model who is deployed over whom?
-There are three types of deployment:

-//TODO
-look at "Blockchain meets Cloud"
+Below we analyze some aspects that link blockchain to cloud computing.
+We can summarize them in this scheme:

+- #### Blockchain-as-a-Service (BaaS)
+  gfgdfgfgfdgd
+  fd
+  fd
+  fd
+  fdfdfdf